<< Yesterday

 2000 Elvis Pena becomes the first person named Elvis to appear in a major league game.
 The 23-year-old Dominican infielder, in his debut for the Rockies, strikes out swinging as a pinch-hitter in the ninth inning of Colorado's 8-3 loss to Milwaukee at Coors Field.

 2001 Carl Everett, pinch-hitting, singles in the bottom of the ninth with two outs and strikes, spoiling Mike Mussina's bid for a perfect game against the Red Sox.
-The Yankee right-hander retires the next batter for his fourth career one-hitter, a 1-0 victory.
+The Yankee right-hander retires the next batter for the fourth one-hit 1-0 victory in his career.

 2001 For the first time in major league history, four games end with only one run crossing the plate.
 The Yankees, Padres, Astros, and Blue Jays beat their opponents, respectively, the Red Sox, Diamondbacks, Brewers, and Tigers, 1-0.